 With that in mind, you’ll want to reaffirm what you think you know by running tests.
 The easiest, most efficient way to do this is to create a series of identical ad campaigns (identical keywords, ads, budgets and bids) and then spread them across specific time periods through the day or week.

 You’ll then be able to mine data from these campaigns to make data-driven decisions.
 In addition to looking at metrics such as which time periods saw the most traffic and conversions, it can also be useful to monitor performance by day of the week too.
-Mine your sales history to identify whether there are certain days of the week which consistently record more conversions.
+Mine your sales history to identify whether there are certain days of the week that consistently record more conversions.
 If so, you’ll want to factor those into your dayparting strategy.

-Shift your focus to peak times
+3. Shift your Amazon advertising focus to peak times

 The next stage of testing your dayparting strategies is to begin to put some of your learnings into action and monitor the outcomes.
 By now, your testing should have given you a good idea of which times of the day see a performance uplift, and which days of the week overall.